-Your holiday is operated by Archipelago Choice Limited of 1b Museum Square, Keswick, CA12 5DZ (“the Company”), which is registered in England under company number 3633568.
+Your holiday is operated by Archipelago Choice Limited trading as Archipelago Choice – Azores, Archipelago Choice – Cape Verde, Archipelago Choice – Madeira, Archipelago Choice – Sao Tome, Archipelago Choice and Portugal Archipelago Choice, of 1b Museum Square, Keswick, CA12 5DZ (“the Company”), which is registered in England under company number 3633568.
 The following conditions, together with the information set out in the relevant brochure, website and confirmation invoice will form part of your contract with the Company.
-The pre-departure information booklet does not form part of the contract.
+The pre-departure mini guide does not form part of the contract.

-Deposit: To secure your booking, please send a deposit of £125 per person to the Company along with your completed booking form.
+Deposit: To secure your booking, please send a deposit of £125 per person to the Company along with all your requested information to enable us to provide the quoted holiday.
 Your deposit may be higher if your flight requires immediate payment of the full flight cost.
 We will notify you at the time of booking if this applies along with the amount of deposit that is required to secure the booking.
 If you book within 70 days before departure you must send the Company the full cost of your holiday.
 Please note that if you subsequently cancel, you will incur the cancellation charges set out in the amendments, transfers and cancellation clause.
 It is a condition of booking that you obtain adequate travel insurance at the time of booking as per the insurance clause below.

 Confirmation invoice: Within 14 days we will send you our confirmation invoice which is our acceptance of your booking in accordance with these terms and conditions.
 A binding contract will come into force between us at the time we send out our confirmation invoice and until then we shall have no liability to you whatsoever.
 The contract is made in accordance with English Law and is subject to the jurisdiction of the Courts of England and Wales.
 If you are resident in Scotland or Northern Ireland, the Courts of Scotland or Northern Ireland can deal with any disputes.